mattermost/mattermost-mattermod/README.md

 The `migration_name` should be a friendly name for the migration.
 The number can be any 64 bit unsigned integer.
 The up and down refers to the forward and reverse migration commands.

-For example, if the migration adds a column, then the up file can be `ALTER TABLE <> ADD COLUMN IF NOT EXISTS ...`, and the down file can be `ALTER TABLE users DROP COLUMN IF EXISTS ...`.
+For example, if the migration adds a column, then the up file can be `ALTER TABLE users ADD COLUMN IF NOT EXISTS ...`, and the down file can be `ALTER TABLE users DROP COLUMN IF EXISTS ...`.
 Give special attention to the idempotence of the commands and confirm that the same migration command can be applied more than once without any issues.

 2. **Generate code:** Now generate the code with `make assets`.